StrangeButUntrue/micropython-ri5/docs/library/hub.rst

-:mod:`hub` -- Hub brick functionality
+:mod:`hub` -- hub brick functionality
 =====================================

+.. module:: hub
+   :synopsis: hub brick functionality

 Classes and functions related to simple parts and abilities of the Hub brick itself, like buttons, ports, and internal sensors.